A Family Safari with Children means enriching cultural encounters that will never be forgotten.

-An African Family Safari is more than Wildlife, Adventure, Excitement – it can be a time of cultural interaction that will enhance your time in Uganda
+An African Family Safari is more than Wildlife, Adventure, or Excitement – it can be a time of cultural interaction that will enhance your time in Uganda.

-Into most Family Safaris with children we blend those enriching cultural encounters where you or your children learn ways, traditions unknown.
-Those encounters prove to be some of the most exciting times on a safari visit to Uganda.
+Into most Family Safaris with children, we blend those enriching cultural encounters where you or your children learn ways and traditions unknown.
+Those encounters are some of the most exciting times on a safari visit to Uganda.

 Family Safaris with Children – Cultural Encounters in Uganda:

 Ndere Troupe Cultural Center is a living Cultural Attraction.
 The Ndere Dance Troupe keeps Ugandan Culture alive with its dance, music, and the telling of stories related to the country’s various cultures.
 Ndere Dance has performed worldwide, telling the stories of Uganda’s multiple cultures.

 The Ndere Troupe provides the perfect introduction to Uganda’s rich and diverse Culture.
 Be prepared for some breathtaking dances accompanied by traditional music on handmade instruments.
 The troupe is internationally renowned for its immersing cultural performances.
 You do not want to miss out on the cultural entertainment offered here, which will be one of the highlights of your stay in Uganda.

 Not only do you see Cultural Performances at their best, but it is also a foodie adventure where you can get a bite of Uganda’s local cuisines such as Luwombo meat, or chicken, vegetables wrapped in banana leaves.
 At the same time, cooked provides a mouthwatering dish most often served during the year’s festive season.